mscherer/ansible-role-middleman_builder/README.md

 the time between automated rebuild attempts if nothing changed, expressed in hours.

 This feature is disabled on containers.

+# Builder deployment specific parameters

+Sometimes a builder deployment really needs to be adapted because there is no way to do so later in the build configuration.

+- **nikola_theme**: theme name to install using Nikola's repository (the configuration file is not parsed, you need to maintain both parameters in sync)

 # Debug the build